rmakki/retrofire/README.md

 # Usage
 Retrieve or save data to Firebase with 3 easy steps

-1- Create an instance of the retrofire/firebase service
+1- Create an instance of the Retrofire/Firebase service

         String FIREBASE_REF = "https://yourFirebaseReference.firebaseio.com/";
-        FirebaseSvc fbSvc = new FirebaseSvc(FIREBASE_REF, true);
+        FirebaseSvc fbSvc = new FirebaseSvc(FIREBASE_REF, false);

 2- Execute an http request by simply passing the path and your data in any of the below formats: